cybertheory/alliance/README.md

 client = Alliance("keep costs down while optimizing for conversation with image generation capabilities", verbose=True)

-client.call("Hi!
+client.route("Hi!
 Can you generate an image of a dog and name it for me?")
 ```

 ```